Innovative Teaching and Technology Center (1903)

 In November 1902, the Board, engaging for the first time in what is now called campus planning, determined a location for a new gymnasium: it would be in the northwest corner of a proposed campus quadrangle that would include a library, laboratory, manual training building, and science building.

-The gymnasium would be financed by a new state tax on real estate: one tenth of a mill would come to the Normal School for capital improvements.
+The gymnasium would be financed by a new state tax on real estate: one-tenth of a mill would come to the Normal School for capital improvements.
 This millage tax ultimately paid for most of the older red brick and limestone buildings in the eastern part of campus.
 The Board authorized James E. Robinson, Superintendent of Buildings and Grounds at the Normal School, to design a building whose cost would not exceed $60,000.

 Excavation for the new building got underway in 1903, with construction continuing for the next several years.
 The new building was dedicated on June 5, 1905.
 The 68 X 230 foot building provided women's facilities on the south end and men's facilities on the north end.
 The building included a 24 X 60 foot "natatorium", or swimming pool, and forty-eight "needle baths", or showers.

 It was claimed that this was the first college pool west of the Mississippi.
-There were offices, a large open gymnasium, exercise rooms, classrooms, and a running track, all served by state of the art ventilation and sanitary systems.
+There were offices, a large open gymnasium, exercise rooms, classrooms, and a running track, all served by state-of-the-art ventilation and sanitary systems.
 The cost of the building and equipment was ultimately about $100,000.

 The building was designed to house physical education faculty and classes.
 However, banquets, examinations, and large gatherings were sometimes held in the large, open gymnasium.